eiji5520/eiji5520/README.md

    ```bash
    python -m src.dashboard_gui
    ```
+   Use the **File → Login** menu option to open a browser and log in to Twitter so cookies are saved for automated tasks.
+Within the *Schedules* tab you can add tweets with the desired datetime and content.

 **Note:** Selenium requires a compatible web driver (e.g., ChromeDriver or GeckoDriver) installed and available in your system PATH.